 Discuss possible risks.
 Teens are often concerned about risks, particularly about any effects on their appearance, mental function, and sexuality.
 Address these fears honestly and openly if at all possible.
 Provide information about any appearance changes or other possible side effects the test may cause.

 Older teens may benefit from videos that show adolescents of the same age explaining and through the procedure.
-Ask your health care provider if such videos are available for your teen to view.
+Ask your provider if such videos are available for your teen to view.
 It may also be helpful for your adolescent to discuss any concerns with peers who have managed similar stressful procedures.
 Ask your provider if they know any teens who are interested in doing peer counseling, or if they can recommend a local support group.

 DURING THE PROCEDURE

-If the procedure is done at a hospital or your health care provider's office, ask if you can stay with your child.
+If the procedure is done at a hospital or your provider's office, ask if you can stay with your child.
 However, if your teen doesn't want you to be there, honor this wish.
 Out of respect for your adolescent's growing need for privacy and independence, don't allow peers or siblings to watch the procedure unless your teen asks them to be there.